-- 3.2 The Council carried out visits and surveys of sites with planning permission within the district at the beginning of April 2019.
-This was to ascertain the status of each site, in order to determine what is built and what remains outstanding.
-All of the planning permissions in the assessment are extant; any consents that have lapsed have been removed from the assessment. - 3.3 This list of permissions includes outline (in addition to full and reserved planning permissions) as the principle of development has been established, subject to reserved matters.
-In undertaking the site assessments, small sites and large sites with permission have been classified differently, this is due to the different way they have been assessed in the 2019 SHLAA, with small sites being assessed in less detail than the large sites.

-3.4 All sites in the supply which have not yet started or have stalled have been assessed to determine their deliverability through the SHLAA.
-The viability of each site was discussed with the land owner or the agent to determine when they would expect to be on site.
+- 3.4 This list of permissions includes outline (in addition to full and reserved planning permissions) as the principle of development has been established, subject to reserved matters.
+In undertaking the site assessments, small sites and large sites with permission have been classified differently, this is due to the different way they have been assessed in the 2020 SHLAA, with small sites being assessed in less detail than the large sites. - 3.5 All sites in the supply which have not yet started or have stalled have been assessed to determine their deliverability through the SHLAA.
+The viability of each site was discussed with the landowner or the agent to determine when they would expect to be on site.
 It was also identified (in the case of allocated sites) if there are plans to submit a planning application and what the timescale for submission would be.
 This information has been used to determine which of these sites are included within the 5-year housing land supply and which are pushed back into years 6-10, 11-15, or are classed as undeliverable.

-Planning permissions: small sites (less than 5 dwellings)
+Planning permissions: small sites (less than 10 dwellings)

-3.5 As of the 31st March 2019, there were 232 dwellings with planning permission (gross) on sites with less than 5 units, all of which are projected to be delivered in the next 5 years.
+3.6 As of the 31st March 2020, there were 476 dwellings with planning permission (gross) on sites with less than 10 units, all of which are projected to be delivered in the next 5 years.

-Planning permissions: large sites (5 dwellings or more)
+Planning permissions: large sites (10 dwellings or more)

-3.6 As of the 31st March 2019, there were 2,341 dwellings with planning permission (gross) on sites with 5 units or more.
-The number that is projected to be delivered in the next 5 years is 1,862.
+3.7 As of the 31st March 2020, there were 2,021 dwellings with planning permission (gross) on sites with 10 units or more.
+The number that is projected to be delivered in the next 5 years is 1,719.